-There’s no sea breeze in Portland, but with two popular beach towns just 90 minutes away, it’s easy to land a trip to the Pacific Ocean during a visit to the Rose City.
+There’s no sea breeze in the Rose City, but with two popular beach towns just 90 minutes away, it’s easy to take a day trip to the Pacific Ocean from Portland.
 Travel west on U.S. 26, through the lush Coast Range mountains to connect with U.S. 101.
 Head south a few miles to Cannon Beach, an artsy coastal village, or venture north to explore the old-school boardwalk offerings of Seaside.
 No matter which you choose, you’ll find stunning seascapes and welcoming vibes.

 This scenic town claims two coastal landmarks: Ecola State Park and Haystack Rock.
 Named for a native word for “whale,” Ecola State Park’s stretches of rugged, forested headlands offer outstanding hiking and quick access to cliff-framed Indian Beach.
 Just to the south, iconic Haystack Rock rises 235 feet above a long, sandy beach and some of the best tide pools on the coast.